frkferreira/heart_disease_prediction/README.md

 ## Conclusion

 According to the Classification Report, there is no big diference by using StandardScaler.
-Only KNeighbors has improved from 60.34 to 77.59 (Models not based on `DecisionTreeClassifiers` are benefited)
+Only KNeighbors has shown significant change from 60.34 to 77.59 (as models not based on `DecisionTreeClassifiers` are benefited)

 `LogisticRegression` brought the best result to predict if a person has or not heart disease.